AxelGard/blog/_posts/2025-11-21-what-skills-companies-wants.md

 So let's look at some data that I have collected.
-This is not all the data I have collected but to not make it to long I will so you some of the more interesting findings.
+This is not all the data I have collected but to not make it to long I will show some of the more interesting findings.

 I will also setup a cron job to collect data over time so that we can see trends in the data.
 But I will save that for another blog post.